-Greenscapes CEO Steven Pruchansky moved south in 1989 in search of a better lifestyle.
-Since 1991, he’s grown the company from a team of seven to more than 300 with more expansion and a new Fort Myers location underway.
+Since 1991, Greenscapes CEO Steven Pruchansky has grown the company from a team of seven to more than 300 with more expansion and a new Fort Myers location underway.

 Steven Pruchansky was encouraged by friends to relocate from Boston to Naples in 1989, in part because, as the saying goes, the grass was greener on this side of the fence.